jpoehnelt/blog/src/posts/automatically-approving-and-merging-dependabot-pull-requests.md

 And it works! :tada:

+{% inlineAd %}

-The pull request no looks like the following:
+The pull request now looks like the following:

 {% image src="src/images/automating-dependabot-pull-requests.png", alt="Automating DependaBot pull request approval and merging" %}